C/1973 E1 (Kohoutek): Observing campaigns and scientific results

 Kohoutek was the subject of intense scientific investigation and was observed over an unprecedentedly large range of the electromagnetic spectrum.
 Kohoutek represented the first time radio astronomy techniques were used to study a comet.
 The possibility that the comet could be entering the inner Solar System for the first time since its formation – making it potentially illustrative of the evolution of comets and conditions in the early Solar System – made it an attractive scientific target.
 The comet's exceptionally early detection, as well as the concurrence of its perihelion with Skylab 4, allowed for and motivated the coordination of Operation Kohoutek, a cometary observing campaign backed by NASA and involving a wide array of instruments and observation platforms.
 The resulting study of Kohoutek was in its time the most comprehensive and detailed of any comet; the scale of the international effort to observe the comet would not be surpassed until the 1986 International Halley Watch for Halley's Comet.

 Of particular interest were the molecular makeup of the comet and the dust in its tail.
 Many of the observations focused on the possible detection of water, which until Kohoutek had been never detected in a comet.
 While the presence of water in comets could be inferred by the identification of hydroxide and hydrogen constituents in previous comets, the prominent spectral signature of water in Kohoutek's tail was the first conclusive evidence that comets contained water.
 Observations also aimed to detect complex molecules in the comet; before Kohoutek, no molecule with more than three atoms had ever been detected in a comet.
 The detection of methyl cyanide in Kohoutek's nucleus was the first time such a molecule had been observed in a comet.
 It was also the first direct evidence of the hypothesis that comet nuclei harbored complex and stable chemical compounds (also known as "parent molecules") that sublimated or dissociated into the chemically unstable radicals and simpler molecules often identified in cometary spectra.
 Kohoutek also marked the first time that hydrogen cyanide was identified in a comet, supporting the hypothesis that hydrogen cyanide could be a parent molecule of the cyano radical previously detected in comets.
 The signature of silicon in infrared spectra of Kohoutek offered the first direct evidence of silicon in comets.
 The identification of a hydrogen cloud surrounding Kohoutek and its Lyman-alpha line signature validated earlier predictions that comets amass hydrogen.
-The low abundance of methane in Kohoutek and what Whipple described as "chemically ill-mated carbon molecules" suggested that comets were formed from the aggregation of compounds at low temperatures as opposed to the cooling of hot gasses, possibly pointing to a larger role of the interstellar medium in providing the constituents of cometary compositions.
+The low abundance of methane in Kohoutek and what Whipple described as "chemically ill-mated carbon molecules" suggested that comets were formed from the aggregation of compounds at low temperatures as opposed to the cooling of hot gases, possibly pointing to a larger role of the interstellar medium in providing the constituents of cometary compositions.
 Acetone, ammonia, and helium were not detected in Kohoutek despite searches.